Study: Virus death toll in NYC worse than official tally

 Several regions of upstate New York that have shown progress in taming the coronavirus outbreak are ready to restart some economic activity by the end of the week, Gov. Andrew Cuomo said Monday.

-Three upstate regions have met all criteria for opening some businesses after May 15: the Southern Tier, Mohawk Valley and the Finger Lakes.
+Three upstate regions have met all criteria for opening some businesses Friday: the Southern Tier, Mohawk Valley and the Finger Lakes.
 Other upstate regions are making progress and could follow soon after.

 The loosening of shut-down rules will be gradual.
-Construction and manufacturing can resume, as well as retail stores, but only with curb-side pickup.
+Construction and manufacturing, agriculture, forestry and fishing can resume, as well as retail stores, but only with curb-side pickup.
 Customers won’t be able to enter shops.

 Additionally, landscaping and gardening businesses and drive-in theaters can open statewide, the governor said.
 Cuomo said the state also is relaxing restrictions on low-risk outdoor activities such as tennis.